LetsHome Generating Income For Locals In Northern Areas - UrduPoint

 This way guests get to experience the real culture and beauty of north by living with the locals in their homes and hosts get to earn their income in return, she added.

-Seema explained that the main reason to build an online business was to break the monopoly, who were ruling the hotel industry in northern areas and charging their own set prices for hotel rooms and resorts.
+Seema explained that the main reason to build an online business was to break the monopoly of certain families who were ruling the hotel industry in northern areas and charging their own set prices for hotel rooms and resorts.

-"We are operating in almost all major tourist destinations in north like Hunza, Gilgit-Baltistan, Skurdu, Chitral and Kashmir.
+"We are operating in almost all major tourist destinations in north like Hunza, Gilgit-Baltistan, Sakurdu, Chitral and Kashmir.

 Regarding the quality of services, she said LetsHome offered three categories in housing facilities; Economy, Business and Premium.
 They varied in facilities and prices just like air traveling.